-More recently, Jia has taken on the issue of human trafficking in his latest novel, The Poleflower.
+More recently, Jia has taken on the issue of human trafficking in his latest novel, Broken Wings.
 While Jia has been criticized for his refusal to make sweeping statements to condemn the practice of bride kidnapping, the novel itself presents a grim indictment of both the rural poor and educated urban elites.

 As the chairman of the Shaanxi Writers’ Association, Jia is both and insider and an outsider.
 Having spent much of his life depicting the decline of rural life in his home province, Jia finds himself at odds with an increasingly urban contemporary society, and it is with his fellow discontents that he finds his most fervid readers.
 Writing long, difficult, and ambiguous novels, Jia eschews easy answers in favor of digressions and doggerel.
 His writing provides an important window not only into a culture at the crossroads, but the human condition itself.

 Framing Jia Pingwa’s work within a context that can been understood by Western readers is a challenging task.
 One author who is often compared to Jia Pingwa for a similar focus on rural themes and ‘earthy’ language is Mo Yan.
 When Mo Yan was awarded the 2012 Nobel Prize, his writing was described as “hallucinatory realism [which] merges folk tales, history and the contemporary,” drawing a direct comparison to the work of Columbian author Gabriel Garcia Marquez.